Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 What Is a Stock Barndominium Plan?

-Stock plans may include:
+Stock barndominium plans may include:

 - Open-concept living areas

-- 3-bedroom or 4-bedroom layouts
+- 2-bedroom, 3-bedroom, 4-bedroom, or larger layouts

 - Split-bedroom designs